The battle between wanderlust and conscience is a tricky one. Is it ever OK to visit oppressive or occupied countries?

 The international community’s shunning of these countries has bought about change.
 In some cases, not complete change, but change nonetheless.

-It is this that stands out as the main reason for tourists not to visit occupied or oppressive countries.
+It is this that stands out as the main reason for tourists not to visit occupied or countries run by authoritarian regimes.
 Giving your money and recognition to the controlling power is like giving validity and an all clear to them.

 The Argument FOR